ystael/chicago-ug-math-bib/intermediate/algebra.md

 *A survey of modern algebra* [MR 31 #2250](http://www.ams.org/mathscinet-getitem?mr=31+%232250) (a much shorter and easier book).

-**[BR]** I used Mac Lane/Birkhoff's book pretty heavily in Math 257 and 258.
+**[Ben Recht]** I used Mac Lane/Birkhoff's book pretty heavily in Math 257 and 258.
 Unlike most algebra books I've seen, they don't put all the group theory at the beginning and all of the field theory at the end, but prefer to develop each topic a little bit at a time and then develop it with more depth later.
 As a result, this book is hard to use as a reference.
 You can't get past rings without tackling categories and universal constructions which are used heavily throughout the remainder of the text.
 However, their treatment of categorical algebra